 - Photographs of students being used by staff for learning or marketing are only taken on school cameras/devices. - Images should be saved on a secure server/database and printed copies only used within the school for purposes such as displays, records and learning journals.
-Images to be used for marketing need to be agreed with parents/carers before use. - All parents/carers must give permission for photographs to be used for publicity purposes and to sign a disclaimer if they do not wish their child's image to be used externally.
+Images to be used for marketing need to be agreed with parents/carers before use. - Staff personal phones should not be used in classrooms and learning areas when students are present except where required as a response to emergency planning. - Visitors and parents/carers should be asked not to use mobiles devices within the school and/or early years setting, except where permission has been granted to capture images of their own child or children.
+All parents/carers must give permission for photographs to be used for publicity purposes and to sign a disclaimer if they do not wish their child's image to be used externally.